Moving a Pet to Germany

 Pets must be microchipped before the rabies vaccination is administered.

 If your pet has an older microchip, it may be possible to carry a chip reader with you, but your vet can easily and safely implant your pet with a second, ISO-compatible chip.
 Note that pets with two microchips must show the number and date of implantation for BOTH chips on all documents.

 We strongly urge pet parents to also register their pet’s microchip with Global Pet Register.
 Other registries are country-specific; GPR is the only pet recovery database that works around the world.

 What Are the Quarantine Requirements for a Pet Traveling to Germany?

-As long as your pet meets all the requirements and has the proper documentation, she will not face quarantine.
-However, lack of adequate paperwork can result in lengthy quarantine, deportation, or worse.
+As long as your pet meets all the requirements and has the proper documentation, they will not face quarantine.
+However, a lack of adequate paperwork can result in quarantine, deportation, or worse.

 Are There Any Area Specific Pet Requirements in Germany?

 As noted above under Banned Breeds, each Land within Germany can set its own rules for pets living within their jurisdiction.
 Checking in advance about rules for pet import, licensing, etc. will help avoid surprises and make your move go more smoothly.